×

 6. Carrot Juice

 Start your day with a glass of fresh carrot juice.
 Honey can help maintain blood pressure since they help regulate heart and kidney functions.
-Beetroot juice again is an effective medicine to help stabilise your blood pressure.
+Beetroot juice, again, is an effective medicine to help stabilize your blood pressure.
 For people with hypotension, consuming two glasses of beetroot juice for a week can give you good results.

 7. Tulsi Leaves